ibm-cloud-docs/apiconnect/tutorials/tut_custom_dev_portal.md

 ## Objective
-This tutorial will help you quickly customize your {{site.data.keyword.apiconnect_short}} Developer Portal and select a theme that suits your needs.
+This tutorial will help you quickly customize your {{site.data.keyword.apiconnect_full}} Developer Portal and select a theme that suits your needs.

 ---